 Welcome to the website that describes the most complete archive of medical notes from the Great War in the world.

-The Queen's Hospital, Sidcup performed plastic surgery of the face between 1917 and 1925, and today's Queen Mary's Hospital possesses a unique collection of over 2500 case files relating to that era.
-The pages that follow show details of the collection; in addition there is background information about the present-day hospital and the Postgraduate Centre as well as the medical bibliography of the Great War and some useful links to sites about the war, plastic surgery and rheumatology.
+The Queen's Hospital, Sidcup performed plastic surgery of the face between 1917 and 1925, and today's Queen Mary's Hospital possessed a unique collection of over 2500 case files relating to that era.
+The pages that follow show details of the collection; in addition there is a medical bibliography of the Great War and some useful links to sites about the war, plastic surgery and rheumatology.

-Since the site was first developed we have added a number of image galleries which can be accessed from the sidebar links and a spreadsheet of names for whom records exist.
+Since the site was first developed I have added a number of image galleries which can be accessed from the sidebar links and a spreadsheet of names for whom records exist.
+This includes not only the British and New Zealand Section's patients, but also the names of Australians (records held in Melbourne) and Canadians (list constructed from the Canadian section's Admissions book).

 Initial design by Nick Bamji; thanks to Salena Benson for updating layout